Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Safety Certificate across Infinite Networks

 Given the proposed condition in~\eqref{Con2}, it can be deduced that

 satisfying condition~\eqref{eq:cbceq}.
-Then one can conclude that $\mathds B(\vartheta, x)$ in the form of~\eqref{eq:cbc-network} is a BC for the infinite network $\Psi$, with a \emph{correctness guarantee}, thus ensuring the network safety, which completes the proof.$ \blacksquare$
+Finally, as per~\eqref{eq:cbc params}, condition~\eqref{Con0-1} ensures the satisfaction of condition~\eqref{eq:inf time con}.
+Then, one can conclude that $\mathds B(\vartheta, x)$ in the form of~\eqref{eq:cbc-network} is a BC for the infinite network $\Psi$, with a \emph{correctness guarantee}, thus ensuring the network safety, which completes the proof.$ \blacksquare$